 at the address provided in the October circular.
 Cheques should be made payable to Fingal North Dublin Beekeepers Association.

 Please note that a member’s insurance is only effective from the time payment is made and receipt given, and late payment will result in some of the

 issues of An Beachaire for 2020 not being posted.

 Events for Future Reference

-This is the only beginners course run by the FNDBA club.
+This is the only beginners course run by FNDBA.

 For any querys please contact:-

-Following the well-attended demonstration in the Association apiary last year, it is planned to run a workshop (as usual weather permitting) for all members
+Following the well-attended demonstration in the Association apiary this year, it is planned to run another workshop in 2020 for all members

 on raising Queens from an 'artificial swarm' (taking out a Nuc with queen) and raising ripe queen cells for introduction to Apideas.